 Surfshark vs ExpressVPN: Streaming

 The popularity of VPN service providers has grown from the moment Internet users realized that they can use VPNs to stream content from almost any location in the world.
-Of course, not every VPN provider can deliver a smooth streaming experience.

 We don’t have a clear winner in the case of Surfshark vs ExpressVPN.
 Both options pay special attention to the streaming experience because they know that many users are focused on this aspect.